Firanus/advent-of-code/2022/22-monkey-map/README.md

 didn't see coming.
 Your input is actually the 6 faces of a cube laid out, and you have to wrap from grid face to grid face.

+I ended up actually cutting up a bit of paper into the shape of my input to more easily visualise how the cube sides come together.
+As a result, there's some hardcoding in here.
+Be interested to see what the real general solution is. :)

 Given the total rewrite, I split this one into two parts.

 To solve Part 1, run the following from the project root: